brefphp/bref/docs/frameworks/symfony.md

 ## Deploy

+The application is now ready to be deployed.
+Follow [the deployment guide](/docs/deploy.md).

-For better performance, warmup the Symfony cache before deploying:
+For better performance in production, warmup the Symfony cache before deploying:

 ```bash
 php bin/console cache:warmup --env=prod
 ```

-The application is now ready to be deployed.
-Follow [the deployment guide](/docs/deploy.md).

 ## Console